 Since being named director of athletics, Mohajir (pronounced MO-HODGE-ER) has adopted an “ALWAYS RISING” slogan as an expansion on the popular “RED WOLVES RISING” campaign.
-With that theme in mind, the Arkansas State alumnus has instituted sweeping changes, created new policies, produced record-breaking fundraising totals, overseen significant facility upgrades, almost doubled the athletics department budget and implemented creative philosophies that have put the Red Wolves on course to strengthen their national brand.
+With that theme in mind, the Arkansas State alumnus has instituted sweeping changes, created new policies, produced record-breaking fundraising totals, overseen significant facility upgrades, almost tripled the athletics department budget and implemented creative philosophies that have put the Red Wolves on course to strengthen their national brand.
 During his watch, the Red Wolves have accomplished numerous firsts in both academics and athletics accomplishments, but the Red Wolves’ passionate and energetic leader continues to reinforce his belief that “our accomplishments of today become our expectations of tomorrow.”

 A-State has claimed 18 conference championships under Mohajir, including four Sun Belt football titles (2012, 2013, 2015 and 2016) and league crowns in volleyball (2015 and 2016), men’s indoor (2015 and 2018) and outdoor (2016 and 2018) track and field, women’s bowling (2016 and 2018), women’s basketball (2014 and 2016), men’s basketball (2013), women’s indoor (2013) and outdoor (2015) track and field and women’s cross country (2013).

 Arkansas State had its first female student-athlete ever win an individual national championship and its women’s athletics program claimed its highest finish all-time in the Capital One Cup standings, earning two prestigious “Top-50” awards for ranking No. 44 among all NCAA Division I programs during 2013-14 and No. 45 in 2015-16.
-The No. 44 ranking was the highest ever by a Sun Belt Conference women’s program.
+The No. 44 ranking remains the highest ever by a Sun Belt Conference women’s program.